 5. Reshape the gums

 Often patients have healthy teeth but cosmetic gum issues.
 Sometimes the gums are too small or too big.
 Our office can treat both of those issues.
-If you have gum recession, we’re treating that issue with a system known as the pinhole technique.
+If you have gum recession, we’re treating that issue with a system known as the pinhole technique (please note that Dr. Daboul is the only doctor in our practice certified to perform this technique).
 We simply make a small pinhole in the gums and then gently guide the gums into a better position.
 Once the gums are in shape, we’ll place collagen in the gums to keep them in place.

 On the other spectrum, a person with too much gums can treat those issues with a soft tissue laser.
 This improves gum health and gives you a more attractive appearance.